User’s Guide : Advanced Univariate Analysis : Univariate Time Series Analysis : Unit Root Testing

 You can click on OK to compute the test using the specified settings, or you can customize your test using the advanced settings portion of the dialog.

 The advanced settings for both the ADF and DFGLS tests allow you to specify how lagged difference terms are to be included in the ADF test equation.
-You may choose to let EViews automatically select , or you may specify a fixed positive integer value (if you choose automatic selection, you are given the additional option of selecting both the information criterion and maximum number of lags to be used in the selection procedure).
+You may choose to let EViews automatically select , or you may supply a fixed positive integer value.
+If you choose automatic selection, you will be given options for specifying both the lag selection method and maximum number of lags to be used in the selection procedure.

 In this case, we have chosen to estimate an ADF test that includes a constant in the test regression and employs automatic lag length selection using a Schwarz Information Criterion (BIC) and a maximum lag length of 14.
 Applying these settings to data on the U.S. one-month Treasury bill rate for the period from March 1953 to July 1971 (“Hayashi_92.WF1”), we can replicate Example 9.2 of Hayashi (2000, p.
 596).
 The results are described below.